 Political science majors gain a broad understanding of the political world in which we live as well as skills in analysis, judgment, problem solving, social science methodology, writing, argumentation, and persuasion.
 Their strong communication skills and analytical reasoning are two skills that position them for jobs across almost the entire spectrum of employment.
 Their political knowledge and efficacy makes for effective citizenship in our democracy.

-Why is the University of Mississippi a good place to study political science?
+Why is UM a good place to study political science?

 The faculty have exceptional strengths in political behavior, international conflict, and experimental research.
 Students engage in faculty research, and have opportunities to learn in the field.
 We place interns in Jackson during the legislative process, in Washington D.C., New York City, and Atlanta.
 While earning credit towards the major, students in internships get direct experience in the political setting of their choice.
 We also have travel courses with UM faculty such as The Politics of Money in Washington D.C.
 These valuable experiences reinforce and apply lessons from the classroom, and sometimes lead directly to the first job after graduation.